Tag Archives: choosing an erp solution

 We have implemented Cloud, Hosted, Private Cloud and On-Premise solutions since 2005 and we want to help organisations better understand the pros and cons of each solution.
 Much has been written about the benefits of Cloud vs On-Premise and we want to give our own view with particular focus on ERP systems.

-This blog has been written to help educate organisations on some of the questions to ask that might help you with your Cloud ERP vs On-Premise ERP dilemma.
+This blog has been written to help educate organisations on some of the questions to ask that might help you with your Cloud ERP vs On-Premise ERP systems dilemma.

 Why Cloud is becoming the new normal